Learning the construction of 18th century garments helped me understand how to sew what I loved for everyday clothes: a touch of vintage style.

 VINTAGE FLAIR THAT I’VE SEWN

-My most popular 1950s dress is this Horrockses style dress which I sewed with vintage styled fabric.
+My most popular 1957 Horrockses style dress, which I sewed with vintage styled fabric.

 Nearly every time I wear this in public, I receive verbal compliments or I notice people taking pictures of me.

-This is another 1950s Horrockses style dress, also sewn with vintage styled fabric, that I greatly enjoy wearing while out and about.
+My pink roses on cream 1957 Horrockses style dress, is also sewn with vintage styled fabric that I greatly enjoy wearing while out and about.

 When my daughter couldn’t find exactly what she wanted for her wedding dress, she showed me a picture which reminded me of a 1960 pattern, reminiscent of Audrey Hepburn’s Givenchy Funny Face gown.